simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 The fields of the KV header include the following:

-- The generic header fields as previousl described in the [KV TLV Generic Header](#kv-tlv-generic-header) section.
+- The generic header fields as previously described in the [KV TLV Generic Header](#kv-tlv-generic-header) section.
 - FLAGS field (16 bits).
 This field is to be specified.
 - HLEN field (8 bits).
 This field specifies the length of the header.
 - KLEN field (8 bits).
 This field specifies the length of the key name field in the TLV payload.
 It is padded with 0's so the last byte aligns with a program unit boundary,